ethyca/fides/docs/fides/docs/tutorial/dataset.md

 This YAML serves as the foundation of [`fideslang`](https://github.com/ethyca/fideslang), the Fides language; it answers "_What data and kinds of data do we have?_" and "_How is our data organized?_".
 The language is built on declaring the types of data found in storage for your organization.

-In traditional SQL, Fidesctl defines the following:
+In traditional SQL, fidesctl defines the following:
 - "datasets" as database schemas
 - "collections" as database tables
 - "fields" as database columns

-For NoSQL datasets, Fidesctl defines the following:
+For NoSQL datasets, fidesctl defines the following:
 - "dataset"
 - "collection" as a logical grouping of data fields (ie: in MongoDB, this is called a "Collection")
 - "fields" as a reference to an individual data element (ie: in MongoDB, this is called a "field")